Passwords are often considered the ultimate step in keeping data secure.

 You can use your biometrics to aid in the authentication process.

-This means that some part of your physical being is needed for the authentication process—fingerprints or facial identification are two great examples of this for a mobile device.
+This means that some part of your physical being is needed for the authentication process—fingerprint scans, iris scans, or facial identification are several great examples of this for a mobile device.

 You—and your device—are always somewhere.